 To go to the Image Analysis Core Facility please click here.

-Contact Information: Dr. Sennoune is the director of the Molecular Biology Core Facility and is associated with the Department of Cell Physiology and Molecular Biophysics.
-CVs (Sennoune) - phone (806)743-2535.
-Molecular Biology Core Facility phone (806)743-4624
+Contact Information: Dr. Grozdanov is the co-director of the TTUHSC Core Laboratories, supervisor of the Molecular Core Laboratory, and is associated with the Department of Cell Biology and Biochemistry - phone (806) 743-2504.
+Molecular Biology Core Facility phone (806) 743-4624

 Center for Biotechnology and Genomics (TTU General Academic Lubbock Campus)- Provides instrumentation, support and training in various aspects of modern biotechnology including spectrophotometry, protein identification, protein purification molecular interaction, DNA applications an functional genomics.
 Link: http://www.depts.ttu.edu/biotechnologyandgenomics/